-The Board of County Commissioners voted unanimously to approve funding for a feasibility study for the future of a Aquatic Preserve Eco Tour Boardwalk on Hernando Beach.
+The Board of County Commissioners voted unanimously to approve funding for a feasibility study for the future of an Aquatic Preserve Eco Tour Boardwalk on Hernando Beach.
 Funding of $65,000 will be made available through park impact fees.
 County Attorney Garth Coller reported that this is an appropriate use of the park impact fees since it contributes to the area’s growth.
 Commissioner Beth Narverud was absent from the meeting.

-County Administrator Jeff Rogers presented the rationale and highlights of the proposed boardwalk, that will begin at Linda Pedersen park and terminate at the Weeki Wachee Preserve, winding through green spaces and natural features with the intention of providing education and entertainment for visitors.
+County Administrator Jeff Rogers presented the rationale and highlights of the proposed boardwalk, which will begin at Linda Pedersen park and terminate at the Weeki Wachee Preserve, winding through green spaces and natural features with the intention of providing education and entertainment for visitors.
 Kayaks and other paddle craft will also be permitted.